DhavalkumarParmar/spotify-review-intel/PROJECT_SUMMARY.md

 sources, then synthesizing insights a PM could act on — not just a scraper, but a full pipeline from raw complaints to a demoable product.

-This is Part 1 of a 4-part project, built in roughly 3 days total, with this component due in under 1 day (it ended up spanning the full window as complications surfaced — see below).
+This is Part 1 of a 4-part project.

 ## 2. System Architecture — Three Layers